Moominvalley (TV series): Original music score

-The original music score for the series is composed by world-renowned Finnish musicians, classical violinist Pekka Kuusisto and percussionist Samuli Kosminen, with Jarmo Saari joining them in season 2.
+The original music score for the series is composed by Finnish musicians, classical violinist Pekka Kuusisto and percussionist Samuli Kosminen, with Jarmo Saari joining them in season 2.
 The music supervisor for the series is Virpi Immonen.
 Kuusisto's father, Ilkka Kuusisto, had previously composed an opera for the Moomins with Tove Jansson in 1974.

 Official soundtrack

 Season 1

 The Moominvalley TV series also includes episodic songs which are produced in collaboration with Columbia Records and Sony Music Entertainment.
 The official soundtrack for the series was released on 19 April 2019.
 It includes 16 original recordings from a line-up of artists including Tom Odell, First Aid Kit, Alma, dodie, Delilah Montagu, Declan McKenna, MØ, SOAK and many more.

 A limited edition 12" picture disc on clear vinyl was made available in four colourways, each featuring a different Moomin character.
 It was also released on 19 April 2019.